 Intercom is the closest rival to Zendesk in scope and ambition.
 It has moved faster on AI.
 The Fin AI agent launched in 2023 and keeps getting better.
 It can resolve customer questions using your help center, past conversations, and custom knowledge sources.
 Fin is strong.
 In testing, it handled nuanced multi-step questions that simpler bots would escalate right away.

-The Essential plan starts at $74 per seat per month.
+The Advanced plan is $85 per seat per month (Essential is $29/seat with limited features).
 It includes the Messenger widget, a shared inbox, basic automation, and Fin.
 But Fin charges $0.99 per resolution.
 Your monthly cost depends on volume.
-A team of five with 500 AI conversations per month pays $370 in seat fees plus $495 in Fin charges.
-That totals $865 per month, more than the same Zendesk setup.
+A team of five with 500 AI conversations per month pays $425 in seat fees plus $495 in Fin charges.
+That totals $920 per month, more than the same Zendesk setup.
 WhatsApp and SMS are on higher plans or as add-ons.
 Intercom supports about six channels: Messenger, email, WhatsApp, SMS, Instagram, and Facebook.

 The platform is powerful and deeply customizable.
 Series (Intercom's visual automation builder) lets you create multi-step workflows.
 These can combine messages, emails, product tours, and surveys.
 Custom bots qualify leads, book meetings, and route conversations.
 For teams that have outgrown simpler tools, Intercom delivers.
 But per-seat pricing plus per-resolution AI fees put it in the premium tier.